thorsten/phpMyFAQ/docs/update.md

 that the style sheets are written with [SCSS](https://sass-lang.com/).
 You have to compile the SCSS files into CSS using a SCSS compiler with Node.js.

-If you need help with theming phpMyFAQ please don't hesitate to ask in our [forum](https://forum.phpmyfaq.de/) or visit our [new theme page](https://www.phpmyfaq.de/themes).
-We will also release new themes from time to time on our homepage and release them as open source on our [GitHub page](https://github.com/phpMyFAQ/).
+If you need help with theming phpMyFAQ, please don't hesitate to ask in our [forum](https://forum.phpmyfaq.de/) or visit our [new theme page](https://www.phpmyfaq.de/themes).
+We will also release new themes from time to time on our homepage and release them as an open source on our [GitHub page](https://github.com/phpMyFAQ/).

 Note: The character set for all languages and templates is UTF-8.
-If you notice problems with e.g. German umlauts you have to convert your templates to UTF-8 encoding.
+If you notice problems with e.g. German umlauts, you have to convert your templates to UTF-8 encoding.
 Please use UNIX file endings \n instead of Windows file endings with
 \r\n.